lorddoomicus/mazda-m3u/README.md

 - album.sh
 	- This will create one m3u file per album, for every album in $PWD.

+- year.sh
+	- This will create a m3u file for a specied range of years in the same level as everything.sh does

 - remall.sh
 	- this will clean up all the m3u files from $PWD down.